Literary and Historical Tour

 They were searched for arms but they were all found to be unarmed.Con Dee was accused of having shot sir Arthur Vicars.All four volunteers were interrogated and badly beaten with rifles.

 Dee,Walsh,Lyons and Dalton were lined up against a fence with a Tan in front of each of them.The Tan in front of Con Dee hesitated and the Ballylongford man jumped the fence and ran.He was shot in the thigh but still managed to escape.
-Con Dee stayed true to the Republican cause and fought against the Free State in the Civil War.
-(By the way, Con Dee emigrated to the US and died in the '60's in Chicago).
+Con Dee stayed true to the Republican cause and fought against the Free State in the Civil War. (

 We continued to the village of Knockanure and visit the unique church, designed by one of Ireland’s most distinguished architects, Michael Scott.
 This is a very modern church - unusual in Ireland.
-We had a concert - gorgeous a Capella singing by Sean Ahern, brother of Pat Ahern who founded Siamsa Tire, the traditional Irish theatre in Tralee as well as several other musicians.
+We had a concert - gorgeous a Capella singing by Sean A

 0 Comments: